pyenchant/pyenchant/README.txt

 Download and run the windows installer program.
 It will automatically detect your python installation and set up pyenchant accordingly.

-WARNING:  if you have another version of enchant installed on your
-          system, the windows installer may cause it to stop working.
-          It is recommended that you install pyenchant from source in this case.

 The windows installer version provides a pre-compiled enchant library as well as several supporting libraries.
 Several commonly-used dictionaries are installed into: